 The court found that the nursing home admission contract was procedurally unconscionable because it was a “contract of adhesion.”
 A contract of adhesion is one that is unilaterally drafted by the dominant party and presented on a “take-it-or-leave-it” basis with no opportunity to negotiate the terms.
 The Court held that this is exactly what the admission contract was.
 It was drafted entirely by the nursing home and the decedent (and his daughter) had no real way of negotiating the terms.
 The court also found that the format of the arbitration clause itself was procedurally unconscionable because it was not emphasized with a bold, underlined or italic font.

 The Court also had little difficulty finding substantive unconscionability.
 Specifically, the Court noted that the Admission Contract (particularly the arbitration clause) was not only unclear but completely one-sided and overbearing.
 Moreover, the nursing home (who drafted the contract) would be considered the more sophisticated party in comparison to the patients signing the agreement.

 The Court concluded that the arbitration clause in the Admission Contract was overbearing and therefore unenforceable based on unconscionability.
-The judgment of the Circuit Court was reversed and the case was remanded for further proceedings.
+The judgment of the Circuit Court was reversed, and the case was remanded for further proceedings.

 Other states have banned enforcement of these arbitration agreements and the federal government, via Medicare, is flirting with it now.
 Maryland law is tracking these changes but putting a tighter leash in nursing homes.
 I think the law will continue to evolve towards refusing to enforce these agreements.
-This case takes Maryland one step closer to that ends.
+This case takes Maryland one step closer.
 But we are not there yet.
 Maryland nursing home lawyers need to fight to speed up this evolution so no more victims are denied the justice they deserve.